 If you haven't been involved in submitting a motion to Conference, please see our short explainer.
 We will also be giving help and support via our telephone campaign.

 Currently, each CLP may submit only one resolution to Conference.
 The deadline for submission is usually a few weeks before the start of Conference, but many CLPs meet to decide what motion they will be submitting much earlier than this.
 Find out from your CLP secretary when the relevant meeting will take place, and submit the text of your resolution.
 Be prepared to argue the case for your CLP to submit a motion on voting reform, since there will very likely be other motions under consideration.
 It doesn't hurt to do a bit of work beforehand to drum up support among your fellow members.

 MODEL RESOLUTIONS FOR TRADE UNIONS

-Any of the resolutions drawn up for CLPs or Labour Party Conference may be adapted for different types of organisation, including Trade Unions.
-Our Trade Unions page has links to model resolutions specially formulated for trade unions.
+If you're a member of a Trade Union, please consider tabling a motion on voting reform at your local meeting.
+Any of the resolutions drawn up for CLPs or Labour Party Conference may be adapted for trade union meetings; alternatively, our Trade Unions page has links to model resolutions specially formulated for trade unions.

 text of model resolutions

 This is a selection of resolutions passed at branches or CLPs in the past.
 If you're sending a motion to Conference this year, please use the wording at the top of this page.

 Notes that under the First Past the Post (FPTP) voting system

 We call upon the Labour Party to enter the next election with a manifesto commitment to a programme of democratic reform which includes a comitment to the introduction of a voting system in which the allocation of seats reflects the votes cast.

 We call upon the Justice and Home Affairs Policy Commission of the National Policy Forum to consult Labour's membership on the issue of voting reform, and to bring a policy document on voting reform to the next Labour Party Conference.